gzweigle/open-hybrid-piano/README.md

-# DIY Hybrid Digital Grand Piano
+# Hybrid Digital Grand Piano

 Also known as **stem piano**